RemiBillon/m2i/README.md

-Bienvenue sur le fichier README
+Bienvenue sur le fichier README.
+On a ajouté des modifications.